JKaraman93/helper-functions/notes4.md

 > $\hat{W} = argmin_m \sum_{i=1}^{m}(x^{(i)}-\sum^m_{j=1}w_{i,j}x^{(j)}$
 > is as small as possible, assuming $w_{i,j}=0$  if $x^{(j)}$ is not one of the k nearest neighbors of $x^{(i)}$.
+>
 > The second step is to map the training instances into a d-dimensional space (where d <
 n) while preserving these local relationships as much as possible.
 If $z^{(i)}$ is the image of $x^{(i)}$ in this d-dimensional space, then we want the squared distance between $z^{(i)}$. and $\hat{Z} = argmin_z \sum_{i=1}^{m}(z^{(i)}-\sum^m_{j=1}w_{i,j}z^{(j)}$ to be as small as possible

+### Linear Discriminant Analysis (LDA)
+> It is a **linear classification algorithm**, and during training it learns the most discriminative axes between the classes.
+These axes can then be used to define a hyperplane onto which to project the data.
+The benefit of this approach is that theprojection will keep classes as far apart as possible, so LDA is a good technique to reduce dimensionality before running another classification algorithm (unless LDA is sufficient).